raboof/reproducible-builds-certification-repository/README.md

 ## Storage

+Various 'sophisticated' storage mechanisms were considered below, but for now none seem to fit elegantly.
+For now let's just put the files on a regular filesystem and allow mirroring with 'traditional' tools like rsync.

 ### Append-only logs

 It has been proposed to use a secure append-only log similar to the one used